Gmail revolutionized email 20 years ago.People thought it was Google's April Fool's joke - ExBulletin

 Gmail revolutionized email 20 years ago.People thought it was Google's April Fool's joke

-SAN FRANCISCO — Google co-founders Larry Page and Sergey Brin loved pranks, so shortly after founding the company more than a quarter-century ago, they started rolling out wild ideas every April Fool's Day.
+SAN FRANCISCO Google co-founders Larry Page and Sergey Brin loved pranks so much so that shortly after founding the company more than a quarter of a century ago, they began rolling out wacky ideas every April Fool's Day.
 One year, Google posted a job opening for a Copernicus research center on the moon.
 The company has announced plans to introduce a scratch-and-sniff feature to its search engine for another year.

 The jokes were so consistently over the top that people learned to laugh at it as yet another example of Google's pranks.
-That's why Page and Brin decided to do something on April Fool's Day that no one would have been able to do 20 years ago.
+That's why Page and Brin decided to do something on April Fool's Day that no one could have done 20 years ago.

 That's Gmail, a free service that boasts 1 gigabyte of storage per account, an amount that sounds almost mundane in the age of 1 terabyte iPhones.
 However, the capacity of email at the time was sufficient to store approximately 13,500 emails before running out of space, compared to only 30 to 300 for the major webmail services of the time operated by Yahoo and Microsoft.
 It seemed like I could only save 60 emails.
 This means a 250-500x increase in email storage space.

-In addition to the storage breakthrough, Gmail also features Google's search technology, allowing users to quickly retrieve tidbits from old emails, photos, and other personal information stored on the service. .
+In addition to storage breakthroughs, Gmail also features Google's search technology, allowing users to quickly retrieve tidbits from old emails, photos, and other personal information stored on the service. became.
 Also, series of communications on the same topic are automatically threaded, so they all flow together as if they were one conversation.

-It was such a shocking concept that shortly after the Associated Press published an article about Gmail late on the afternoon of April Fool's Day in 2004, readers called and emailed the news agency to tell them they had been fooled by Google pranksters.
-We have started to inform you.
+It was such a shocking concept that shortly after the Associated Press published an article about Gmail late on the afternoon of April Fool's Day in 2004, readers began calling and emailing people who had been tricked by Google's pranksters. was reported to the news agency.

-That was part of the appeal of creating a product that you couldn't believe was real.
-“It changed people's perception of the kinds of applications that were possible within a web browser,” former Google engineer Paul Buchheit recalled of his efforts to build Gmail in his recent AP interview.
+That was part of the appeal of making a product so authentic and incredible.
+Former Google engineer Paul Buchheit recalled his efforts to build Gmail in his recent AP interview.

 It took three years to quote running gags from the Dilbert cartoons as part of a project called “Caribou.”
-“There was something ridiculous about the name Caribou that made me laugh,” said Buchheit, the 23rd employee hired by the company, which now employs more than 180,000 people.
+“There's something kind of ridiculous about the name Caribou that makes me laugh,” said Buchheit, the 23rd employee at the company, which now employs more than 180,000 people.

 The Associated Press knew Google wasn't kidding about Gmail.
-That's because an Associated Press reporter was suddenly asked to come from San Francisco to the company's headquarters in Mountain View, Calif., to see something worth the trip.
+That's because an Associated Press reporter was suddenly asked to come from San Francisco to the company's headquarters in Mountain View, California, to see something that was worth the trip.

 After arriving at the developing corporate campus that would soon become known as the Googleplex, an Associated Press reporter was ushered into a small office where Mr. Page sat at his laptop, a mischievous grin on his face. .

 Page, then only 31, showed off Gmail's sleek inbox design and demonstrated how fast Gmail ran inside Microsoft's now-defunct Explorer web browser.
-And he pointed out that there is no delete button because Gmail has so much storage space and is easily searchable that there is no need for one in the main his control window.
+And he pointed out that Gmail has so much storage space and is so easily searchable that he doesn't need a delete button in his main control window.
 Page predicted that people would really like this.

 As with so many things, Page was right.
 Gmail currently has an estimated 1.8 billion active accounts, each offering 15 gigabytes of free storage bundled with Google Photos and Google Drive.
 That's 15 times the storage that Gmail originally offered, but as Google hopes, it's still not enough for many users who rarely feel the need to delete their accounts.